NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 : API, or Application Programming Interface, is a standardized way for programs to share data usually over the internet

-WSL
-: WSL or Windows subsystem for linux, is an optional terminal in the Windows operating system that allows for the use of tools developed to be used on linux.

 npm
 : npm or node package manager, is a method for getting and managing the dependencies for helper packages you use in your code